Practivio/amazon/content/products/empava-30-in-electric-self-cleaning-convection-fan-single-wall-oven-30-inch-B00CWSZOP4/index.md

 ---
 title: "Empava 30 in.
 Electric Self-cleaning Convection Fan Single Wall Oven, 30 Inch"
-description: "900 wall oven: Data-driven within Top Tier ranking using the Practivio Score™.
+description: "ge 30 electric wall oven details: Data-driven within Top Tier ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["900 wall oven"]
+keywords: ["ge 30 electric wall oven details"]
-seo_title: "900 wall oven — Smart Buy Top Tier (2025)"
+seo_title: "ge 30 electric wall oven details — Smart Buy Top Tier (2025)"
 canonicalURL: "/products/empava-30-in-electric-self-cleaning-convection-fan-single-wall-oven-30-inch-B00CWSZOP4/"
 ---

-**🏆 Practivio Score™:** 651 — _Smart Buy_
+**🏆 Practivio Score™:** 583 — _Smart Buy_

-*If you're comparing **900 wall oven**, **[Empava 30 in.
+*If you're comparing **ge 30 electric wall oven details**, **[Empava 30 in.
 Electric Self-cleaning Convection Fan Single Wall Oven, 30 Inch](https://www.amazon.com/dp/B00CWSZOP4?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “Empava 30 in.
 Electric Self-cleaning Convection Fan Single Wall Oven, 30 Inch” on Amazon](https://www.amazon.com/dp/B00CWSZOP4?tag=practivio-20)
-Ranked **10 out of 276**, this Wall Ovens belongs to the **Top Tier tier** of Wall Ovenses.
+Ranked **4 out of 276**, this Single Wall Ovens belongs to the **Top Tier tier** of Single Wall Ovenses.
 Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: ranked 201 of 276 (top 73% by affordability).
+Price: ranked 233 of 276 (top 85% by affordability).
-Reviews: ranked 44 of 276 (top 16% for total count).
+Reviews: ranked 35 of 276 (top 13% for total count).
-Rating: ranked 136 of 276 (top 50% on star average).
+Rating: ranked 88 of 276 (top 32% on star average).
-Demand: ranked 104 of 276 (top 38% for recent purchases).
+Demand: ranked 72 of 276 (top 27% for recent purchases).

 ### Position in tier
 Comparisons remain tier-specific.

 ### How it compares to the Hidden Gem
-The Hidden Gem for Top Tier achieves a Practivio Score™ of 698.00.
+The Hidden Gem for Top Tier achieves a Practivio Score™ of 616.00.
-This pick trails the Hidden Gem by 47.00 points.
+This pick trails the Hidden Gem by 33.00 points.
 Keep this in mind when weighing your top choices.

 See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00N45FU58?tag=practivio-20)